Caves in Wairoa could tell us when the next big earthquake will hit

-A group of scientist in Wairoa are currently working in caves to develop a new system of dating past earthquakes.
+A group of scientists in Wairoa are currently working in caves to develop a new system of dating past earthquakes.

 If successful the new system will be used alongside existing methods to date earthquakes and create a timeline of past events along the Hikurangi subduction zone.